• Add description, images, menus and links to your mega menu

 Recommended Products

-Just Nutritive Gray Hair Shampoo uses aloe vera hydrosol as a hydrating base along with clover flower extract and guava fruit extract to support the appearance of stronger and brighter strands.
-The formula also includes avocado oil, pomegranate seed oil, and blackcurrant seed oil for nourishment.
+The Just Nutritive Gray Hair Shampoo uses aloe vera hydrosol as its base with clover flower and guava fruit extracts to support brighter, stronger-looking strands.
+Avocado oil, pomegranate seed oil, and blackcurrant seed oil provide nourishment while hydrolyzed rice protein and panthenol support structure and softness.
+Rosemary and lavender essential oils contribute to a balanced scalp environment.

-The shampoo is free from sulfates, parabens, silicones, artificial fragrance, and synthetic colorants.
+Free from sulfates, parabens, silicones, artificial fragrance, and synthetic colorants.

 Leave a comment